Skip navigation

 How to Avoid a Scholarship Scam:

 • If it’s too good to be true, it probably is.
-Is someone is offering you a large sum of money for no good reason?
+Is someone offering you a large sum of money for no good reason?
 This should be a big red flag.

 • Did you apply for this scholarship?
-Scholarships and bursaries are sought out by the student.
-Not the other way around.
+Scholarships and bursaries are sought out by the student, not the other way around.
 If you haven’t applied for a scholarship or didn’t know you were eligible for it, then it’s likely a fake.

 • Ask your school or university.
 Check-in with your school or university about whether or not the scholarship is legitimate.
 Most universities and schools keep a record of scholarships and bursaries available to their students.
 They’ll be able to help you determine whether it’s legitimate or not.